gusl/CalibrationCurves/README.md

 - (B) Empirical quantiles of the bootstrap at each X level.
   - which may or may not be smoothed, e.g. with 4 pseudo-observations to serve as a "prior".
-This is better, but note that it still does not guarantee monotonicity, since the endpoints tend to have smaller sample sizes.
+This is better, but note that it still does not guarantee monotonicity, since the endpoints tend to have smaller sample sizes, which happens due to `predict`'s refusal to extrapolate beyond the observed data.